yugmani/Homework3/README.md

 # Homework3
-Password Generator
-Responsive
-password validator
-copy password to clipboard
+Password Generator is an application which is Responsive, optimized validation some features of password and users have a choice to copy the generated password to clipboard.